rahbuh/twitterShowcase/README.md

 <img src="./readme-images/screenshot.png" width="600">

 ## Summary
 Twitter Showcase is a single page application (SPA) that allows the user to search Twitter for tweets by topic or from a specific user.
 The user can also view a random tweet from several preselected accounts.
 The primary purpose of this project is to serve as a learning tool to familiarize myself with APIs.
 In addition, this project has helped me create foundational skills in React and Express.
+The application uses Twitter's Standard APIs for retrieving tweet data.

 <img src="./readme-images/react.svg" width="50">&nbsp;&nbsp;
 <img src="./readme-images/javascript.svg" width="50">&nbsp;&nbsp;